BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

 add to python path
         ``distribution/components/ally-core-sqlalchemy.1.0.egg``

-Create a user module in ``sample_plugin.meta.user`` to map the User model to a database table:
+Create a user module in ``sample_plugin.meta.user.py`` to map the User model to a database table:

 .. code-block:: python